-The present study had been designed as an observatory cross-sectional study and carried out during the summer semester (March 14th to May 13th) of the academic year 2021/2022.
+The present study was designed as an observational crosssectional study and carried out during the summer semester (March 14th - May 13th) of the academic year 2021/2022.
 The study protocol was approved by the Ethics Committee of the School of Dental Medicine, University of Belgrade, Belgrade, Serbia (No 36/31) in accordance with the Declaration of Helsinki.